On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Successful Brand Examples

-Reaching Students Directly
+Reaching Students

 The most successful campus campaigns create personal connections between students and brands.
 They focus on face-to-face interactions that feel authentic.

-Food delivery service GrubHub gained massive campus market share by hiring student ambassadors at top universities.
+Food delivery service GrubHub gained campus market share by hiring student ambassadors at top universities.
 These students hosted sampling events where their classmates could try free food while downloading the app.
 This peer-to-peer approach felt less like marketing and more like a friend sharing a useful tip.

 Tech companies like HP, a Campus Commandos client, have boosted sales by setting up interactive booths during high-stress periods like finals week.
 They let students test products, offer charging stations for devices, and create “study break” areas with free snacks.
-This strategy works because it offers immediate value to students at a time of need.
+This strategy works because it offers value to students at a time of need.

-TheKiwiBot campus advertising guide shows that brands succeeding on campus create experiences, not just ads.
-Students might ignore a poster, but they’ll remember trying your product at a campus event or getting a free sample that helped them through a tough day.
+The KiwiBot campus advertising guide shows that brands succeeding on campus create experiences.
+Students will remember trying your product at a campus event or getting a free sample that helped them through a tough day.

 Budget-Friendly Campaigns